4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Preliminaries

-\begin{lemma}[Greedy move for Maker-Maker] Consider an intermediate position $\Ga$ of the Maker-Maker game played on a hypergraph $H$, with FP next to play.
-Let $x,y \in V(H)$ be distinct unpicked vertices.
-Suppose that every updated edge $e$ (red or blue) satisfies $y \in e \implies x \in e$, and that, if FP starts by picking $x$, then any answer by SP other than picking $y$ is losing for SP.
-Then, for the Maker-Maker game played from the position $\Ga$, an optimal next round for both players is FP picking $x$ and then SP picking $y$. \end{lemma}
+\begin{definition}[Greedy move for Maker-Maker] Consider an intermediate position $\Ga$ of the Maker-Maker game, with FP next to play.
+Let $x$ be an unpicked vertex in $\Ga$, and let $k \geq 1$ be an integer.
+Suppose that, for every unpicked vertex $y \neq x$, one of the following holds: \begin{enumerate}[label={{\em (\roman*)}},noitemsep,nolistsep] \item If FP picks $x$ and SP picks $y$, then FP can guarantee to win by filling an edge in at most $k$ moves (i.e. $k$ moves by FP, not counting $x$). \item For every edge in $\Ga$, be it red or blue: $y \in e \implies x \in e$. \end{enumerate} We then say that $x$ is a {\em $k$-greedy move} (or simply a {\em greedy move}) in $\Ga$. \end{definition}

+\begin{lemma} A greedy move is always an optimal move for FP in the Maker-Maker convention. \end{lemma}

-\begin{proof} Let $\Ga'$ be the intermediate position obtained from $\Ga$ after FP picks $x$ and SP picks $y$.
-We know that, playing on $\Ga$, if FP picks $x$ then it is optimal for SP to pick $y$ as an answer.
-Therefore, we must show that, if SP has a drawing strategy $\strat$ on $\Ga'$, then he also has a drawing strategy on $\Ga$.
+\begin{proof} Let $y \neq x$ be an unpicked vertex in $\Ga$, and let $\Ga'$ be the intermediate position obtained from $\Ga$ after FP picks $x$ and SP picks $y$.
+We must show that, if FP has a winning (resp. non-losing) strategy on $\Ga'$, then she also has a winning (resp. non-losing) strategy on $\Ga$.
+We show the contrapositive: we suppose that SP has a non-losing (resp. winning) strategy $\strat$ on $\Ga'$, and we show that SP also has a non-losing (resp. winning) strategy on $\Ga$.
+Note that, since SP has a non-losing strategy on $\Ga'$, item {\em (i)} does not hold, so item {\em (ii)} does i.e. $y \in e \implies x \in e$ for every edge $e$ in $\Ga$.

 The idea is the same as in the proof of Lemma \ref{lem:greedy}: playing on $\Ga$, SP simply follows the strategy $\strat$, except if FP has just picked $x$ or $y$ in which case SP picks the other (or, if $x$ and $y$ are the only unpicked vertices, then SP picks one arbitrarily).
-The proof that FP cannot fill an updated red edge is the same as in the proof of Lemma \ref{lem:greedy}.
-However, we also need to show that, if SP fills an updated blue edge $e'$ on $\Ga'$ (``by accident''), then he also fills some updated blue edge of $\Ga$.
-This is straightforward: the updated blue edge $e'$ of $\Ga'$ necessarily stems from some updated blue edge $e$ of $\Ga$, moreover $x \not\in e$ (otherwise Left would have killed $e$ by picking $x$ end $e'$ would not have existed in $\Ga'$), so $y \not\in e$ which means that $e'=e$. \end{proof}
+Since $\strat$ is a non-losing strategy for SP on $\Ga'$, FP cannot fill a red edge of $\Ga$, with the same proof as for Lemma \ref{lem:greedy}.
+Now, suppose that $\strat$ is a winning strategy for SP on $\Ga'$, which implies that SP eventually fills some blue edge $e'$ of $\Ga'$.
+We must check that SP also fills some blue edge of $\Ga$.
+This is straightforward: the blue edge $e'$ of $\Ga'$ necessarily stems from some blue edge $e$ of $\Ga$, moreover $x \not\in e$ (otherwise FP would have killed $e$ by picking $x$, so $e'$ would not have existed in $\Ga'$), therefore $y \not\in e$ which means that $e'=e$. \end{proof}